Herba Artemisiae Annuae (SWEET ANNIE) Overview Information

 Herba Artemisiae Annuae (SWEET ANNIE) Side Effects & Safety

-Sweet Annie seems safe for most adults when taken by mouth.
+Sweet Annie is POSSIBLY SAFE for most adults when taken by mouth.
 The tea of sweet Annie might cause upset stomach and vomiting.
 It might also cause an allergic reaction in some people including a rash and cough.

 There has been one report of liver damage in a person who took doses of sweet Annie that were too large.
 But liver damage has not been reported in people taking typical doses.